-Student clubs that wish to register should submit the set of application forms each academic year.
-Please note there is a set deadline (in late April) for officially authorized student club applications.
+Student clubs that wish to register for officially authorized student clubs must submit a set of application forms each academic year.
+Please note there is a specified deadline (in late April) for officially authorized student club applications.
 Following the evaluation procedure, if the club is recognized as being suitable and conforming to the educational aims of the University, it will become an officially authorized student club.